Fruit and Nut

 Pinus pinea, the Medierranean stone pine, grows well in Ireland and will produce the first nuts after 8-10 years.
 It is a tough hardy tree, tolerant of frost to -15°C. It will grow in any well-drained soil.
 Very good in coastal locations.
 This is by far the best choice of pinenut tree for Ireland.
 Slow growing with spreading habit.
 Also valuable for fuel.
 For best results for nuts, plant a minimum of 3-4 trees.
 Hardiness Zone 8.
 In stock

 Pinus pumila, the dwarf Siberian pine, is native to the Russian Pacific coast, Northern Japan and parts of Korea and China.
 Closely related to Pinus koraiensis and Pinus siberica.
 It forms a dwarf tree or large shrub, occasionally reaching six metres.
 Compared to other pinenuts, the nuts are very small.
-Of the pinenut trees offered here, probably most suitable for harsh coastal situations.
-For best results plant more than one tree.
+In Siberia and parts of Japan the nuts are harvested for their oil.
+Of the pinenut trees offered here, the most suitable for really tough situations.
+Very suited to mass-planting in harsh coastal or upland environments.
+Compared to its subalpine relatives, grows relatively quickly in Ireland and could be used for as a nurse tree for other low growing species.
 Hardiness Zone 5.
 In stock

 Pinus siberica, the Siberian stone pine, is closely related to Pinus cembra, the Swiss Stone Pine, but produces larger nuts.
 It is a long-lived tree (c500 years) that in its native environment can grow to 30 metres.
 Although it has evolved to cope with the extreme temperature variations of Siberia and Mongolia, it appears quite comfortable in cool temperate climates.
 Known to be growing in coastal regions of some Baltic countries.
 Nut-producing capability in Ireland is unproven, but appears possible.
 Probably best on a cold upland site.
 The first cones should appear after about 15 years.
 Also valuable for timber and fuel.
 For best results plant more than one tree.
 Hardiness Zone 3.
 In stock

 Conifers, Keith Rushforth (Christopher Helm, London 1987)